andeon/opentoonz-themes/README.md

 # Unofficial opentoonz themes

 This is a repository where I'll dump OpenToonz themes.
+For the Tahoma2d version access my other repository: [tahoma2d-themes](https://github.com/andeon/tahoma2d-themes)

 Installation
 ------------